InformaticsMatters/docker-rdkit/README.md

 # Dockerfiles for building RDKit.

-See this document on the master branch for details
+See this document on the master branch for details.